Jammerref2015/CorkCityFirebirds-Website/README.md

 2. Internal and external links.
 	1. Checked to ensure that the links in the navbar directed to the correct pages ensuring that the site could be navigated.
 	2. Clicked on links that directed the user to another site.
 Ensuring that they pointed to the correct site and also opened in a new browser window.
+Worked as intended.

 - Bugs
 	- Main image on home page appears stretched horizonitally when viewed on iphone and iPad.
 Appears correctly on android device as well as in dev tools in Chrome, Safari and Firefox.
+    - This was fixed by adding align-self: flex-start;

 ## Deployment